flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 - On the left side of Visual Studio Code, click on Explorer.
 - Open the `flipsimon.png` file.
 - Edit the image (creating a black and white 10x10 pixel PNG image).
+- NOTE: You can use left click to set a pixel and right click to clear a pixel.
+- NOTE: You can use CTRL+scroll wheel to zoom out, which may be helpful.
 - Save the image

 ### Step 1d.
 Copy the `application.fam` from the `flipblinky` tutorial